 Love, love will tear us apart

 Of course, the lyrics were anything but sunny.
-The love that would tear us apart was probably inspired by Ian Curtis’ problematic marriage and by his way of conceiving relationships, which irremediably end up losing the passion and increasing their rate of resentment, accusations, tears and detachment.
-And for a sensitive spirit this easily leads to despair: the one that bites with sharp teeth, the one that grabs you and leaves you with that ugly taste in your throat.
-The taste of guilt, of the awareness that, if things didn’t work, it’s also because you’re not trying hard enough.
+The love that would tear them apart was probably inspired by Ian Curtis’ problematic marriage and his way of conceiving relationships, which irremediably ended up losing passion and devolving into resentment, accusations, tears and detachment.
+And, for a sensitive spirit, this easily led to despair: the kind that bites with sharp teeth, the kind that grabs you and leaves you with that ugly taste in your mouth.
+It is a taste of guilt, of an awareness that, if things didn’t work, it’s perhaps because you’re not trying hard enough.
 Perhaps because you are unable to.
 Or perhaps because you don’t care anymore.